harishvc/quick-references/python3/python-intro4c.md

   - The Python Interpreter keeps some book keeping info per thread, for which it uses a data structure called `PyThreadState`
   - To support multi threaded Python programs the interpreter regularly releases and reacquires the global lock, by default every **10 bytecode instructions**.
 This can however be changed using the `sys.setcheckinterval()`.
   - The lock is also **released and reacquired around potentially blocking I/O operations** like reading or writing a file, so that other threads can run while the thread that requests the I/O is waiting for the I/O operation to complete
-  - Potentially blocking or long-running operations, such as I/O, image processing, and NumPy number crunching, happen outside the GIL.
+  - Long running operations such as I/O, image processing, and NumPy number crunching, happen outside the GIL.

 ## Thread vs Process
   - A process is an executing instance of an application.
 A thread is a path of execution within a process.
 A process can contain many threads.
   - Threads are easy to create, consume less resources since they share the same **address space** as the process creating the threads
-  - Threads are used for small tasks, whereas processes are used for more ‘heavyweight’ tasks
+  - Threads are used for small tasks, whereas processes are used for more heavyweight tasks
-  - Threads within the same process share the same address space, whereas different processes do not.
+  - Threads within the same process share the same **address space**, whereas different processes do not.
 This allows threads to read from and write to the same data structures and variables, and also facilitates communication between threads.
   - Communication between processes – also known as IPC, or inter-process communication – is quite difficult and resource-intensive
   - Processes are independent of each other.
 Threads, since they share the same address space are interdependent